Ology Days

 Cost- $5 materials fee per class, per family unit

-Time- 9am-11am (you must be off of the property by 1pm so we can attend to our afternoon activities)
+Time- *this will vary per month--please pay attention to the registration so you know!* 9am OR 11am-1pm (you must be off of the property by 2pm so we can attend to our afternoon activities)

 Registration- Registration opens the 15th of each month before the class; If you cannot attend, you can use the same link to unregister- just sign into your account.

 A note about ages and learning experiences...children under the age of 6 should spend most of their time exploring the world around them.
 We have designed the lessons at LAR to be for readers/writers (6+ years old) that need a more defined lesson to springboard units that could be taught at home.
-If ALL of your children are under the age of 6 years old, we strongly encourage you to skip the lessons at Long Acres Ranch and go find parks and museums to explore and play!
+If MOST of your children are under the age of 6 years old, we kindly ask that you to skip the lessons at Long Acres Ranch and go find parks and museums to explore and play!
 Let us know if you would like some guidance on any of this!

 There will be a form to add ALL of your children.
 You are welcome to bring your littles, please include them on the form so we know who is on the ranch.
 Call or email if you have any questions.
 Thanks!